 This one comes from the OECD, sourced from the IEA, who probably got it from a consultant:

 The ACCC has reservations about the methodology and preferred the Carbon + Energy Markets graph, but the differences are startling.
-While there can be no accurate graph compiled in Australia, the ACC believes prices have risen by 63 per cent in cents per kWh between 2007–08 and 2016-17.
+While there can be no accurate graph compiled in Australia, the ACCC believes prices have risen by 63 per cent in cents per kWh between 2007–08 and 2016-17.
 And this is what it looks like in the overall:

 This is what it looks like in terms of capital cities of the NEM: